dymodi/dymodi.github.io/Teaching/Fall25-Machine-Learning-in-Mobile-Computing.md

 Students are expected to:

-(i) read and present research papers from top-tier conferences (e.g., MobiCom, SenSys, UbiComp, NeurIPS), </br>
+(i) read and present research papers from top-tier conferences (e.g., MobiCom, SenSys, UbiComp, NeurIPS), <br>
-(ii) participate actively in in-class discussions and invited talks from academia and industry, and </br>
+(ii) participate actively in in-class discussions and invited talks from academia and industry, and <br>
 (iii) design, implement, and present a **final project** that explores new ideas in mobile sensing and machine learning.